schitresh/software_development/languages/ruby/9_modules.md

 ### Include
 - Imports entities as instance methods & variables
 - Can be included in class or another module
-- Inserts entitiess into ancestory chain between the class and superclass
+- Inserts entities into ancestory chain between the class and the superclass

 ```rb
 module OrderDetail